35 Important Digital Marketing Statistics to Keep in Mind This 2021

 - For every $1 spent on Google Ads, businesses make an average of $2 in revenue.

-If return on investment is a major concern you have when it comes to advertising online, then this is one of the digital marketing statistics that should put you at ease.
+If return on investment is a major concern you have when it comes to advertising online, then this is one of the metrics that should put you at ease.
 Google Ads, or PPC ads delivered through the Google search engine, have the potential to generate some serious revenue for your business.
 Companies typically make about double their investment when advertising on this platform.

 - 64% of consumers will click on a Google ad when they are looking to buy items online.

 While search engine optimization takes time to work its magic, PPC ads provide instant results.
-This statistic shows that most customers who are ready to buy will click on your Google Ads.
+This statistic shows that most customers who input certain search queries on search engines are ready to buy will click on your Google Ads.

 The suggestion here is that Google ads work for helping you attract qualified leads who are lower in the marketing funnel.
 This provides faster results, allowing you to increase conversions when you include Google ads as part of your online marketing strategy.